What Is the Sexiest Emotion for Men to Display?

 So you tried loving yourself on the inside but that didn’t work.
 Now to distract from the inner turmoil, you seek external validation by trying to appear as sexually attractive as possible.
 Well, you've come to the right place.

 Aesthetics 101 reveals what men and women find most sexually attractive in the opposite sex—based NOT on opinion, but on published empirical data.
-(Think of it like Cosmo meets Cosmos... or Perez Hilton meets PNAS.)
+(Think of it as Cosmo meets Cosmos... or Perez Hilton meets PNAS.)

 For my first post, I thought I'd kick it off by answering a question I've tackled in some of my own scientific research: What is the sexiest emotion for men to display?